-Because the lake was relatively low, only minimal flooding occurred.
+Because the lake was relatively low prior to this event, only minimal flooding occurred as a result.
 However, when the lake is already reasonably high (due to snowmelt or previous storm events) then heavy rainfall can lift the lake to a very high level, as observed during the November 1999 flood.